 Most people's idea of a smart home will be adding a smart speaker or smart home hub that can control basic devices like lights, plugs and perhaps a door lock and security camera.

 But what if you want to make your entire home smarter?
 We're talking about replacing every regular bulb with a smart alternative, swapping out the locks for smart ones, fitting motorized window blinds, and even making the garden more intelligent.

-The short answer is, such an ambitious project is not cheap.
+The short answer is that such an ambitious project is not cheap.
 Even if you live in a small apartment, the cost of lighting alone can run close to $1,000 if you replace every bulb and introduce some mood-setting strip lighting along the way.

 What does the average US home look like?

 We have chosen a three-bed, two-bath property.
 According to data released by the Survey of Construction in 2019, this is the most common new-build layout across the U.S.

 Note: This article was first written in 2018 and used data from 2017 when the average house had four bedrooms and two bathrooms.
 In its current form, the article was last updated in early 2021 and uses the most recent census data, which comes from 2019 and states a three-bed, two-bath property as the most popular new-build across the U.S.

 For this article, we are going to address a regular three-bedroom, two-bathroom family home with a separate living room, kitchen and dining room, plus a modest garden and driveway.
 There is no dedicated home theater or gymnasium to rack up the costs, and we won't be installing a hundred-thousand-dollar sound system for the sake of it.